XRRCA/SpatLab/templates/reaper/README.md

  ### How to download

- Click on `iem-ambisonic-reaper-template.rpp` then select the `Download raw file`
+ 1. Click on `iem-ambisonic-reaper-template.rpp`
+ 2. Right-click `Raw` button and select `Save Link As...`

  ### Dependencies